Our Founder

 Q. Now that you have been open for over two years, do you find people refer girls to you?

 A. Yes!
-Solutions, West Care, Las Vegas Recovery, Desert Hope, Salvation Army, Monte Vista, West Care Detox, Drug Court, We Care, and many others have been referring girls to my homes on a regular basis.
+Solutions, West Care, Las Vegas Recovery, Desert Hope, Salvation Army, Monte Vista, West Care Detox, Drug Court, We Care, and many others have been referring girls to my homes regularly.
 I’m very grateful.

 Q. How are the house managers doing?